Silvigarabis/cyg-git/README.md

 3. Done!
 Now VSCode will use `cyggit.exe` as the Git executable.

+## How It Works

+    This program directly calls `git.exe` and `cygpath`, assuming both are available in PATH. cygpath is used to convert Windows-style paths to Unix-style paths for Cygwin's git.
+    If git or cygpath is missing, the program will fail to execute properly.

 ## **Build**

 You need **MinGW-w64** to build this project.